lukesdm/image-comments/Readme.md

 ### Preamble
 Disclaimer: This project is a WIP and it's pretty rough around the edges.
 Please report issues on the GitHub repo.

-Requires: Visual Studio 2013 (Community/Professional or better)
+Requires: Visual Studio 2010/2012 or Visual Studio 2013 (Community/Professional or better)

 ### Download/Installation
+[Download VS13/14/15](https://github.com/janmolnar/image-comments/raw/master/Output/ImageComments.vsix), then double-click/activate the VSIX file in Explorer.
-[Download](https://github.com/janmolnar/image-comments/raw/master/Output/ImageComments.vsix), then double-click/activate the VSIX file in Explorer.
+[Download VS10/12](https://github.com/janmolnar/image-comments/raw/master/Output/ImageComments.VS10.vsix), then double-click/activate the VSIX file in Explorer.

 ### How to use
 Image-comments are declared with: